-All human life is sacred.
-Hence, it is sacred from its inception until death.
+All human life is sacred from its inception until death.
 The Church takes seriously its obligation to help form the consciences of its members concerning this sacredness.
 Human life, therefore, should be initiated only advisedly and in full accord with this understanding of the power to conceive and give birth which is bestowed by God.

-It is the responsibility of our congregations to assist their members in becoming informed concerning the spiritual, physiological and psychological aspects of sex and sexuality.
+It is the responsibility of our congregations to assist their members in becoming informed concerning the spiritual and physiological aspects of sex and sexuality.

 The Book of Common Prayer affirms that "the birth of a child is a joyous and solemn occasion in the life of a family.
-It is also an occasion for rejoicing in the Christian community" (p 440).
+It is also an occasion for rejoicing in the Christian community" (p.
+440).
 As Christians we also affirm responsible family planning.